What this page is — and what it isn't

 One Google search tells a different story.
 In the Calgary area alone, Psychology Today lists 500+ therapists advertising trauma-related training.

 This page isn't arguing whether the system is broken.
-It's clarifying what is and what isn't:
+It's clarifying where the real problem lives:

-Scarcity is often structural, not actual.
-And believing the myth quietly strips people of a choice they actually have.
+Scarcity is often structural, not actual — and believing the myth quietly strips people of a choice they already have.

 First page on Google is not proof of quality.

-A therapist appearing first in search results does not mean they are the most skilled, the most trauma-trained, or the best fit for you.
-In many cases it means they spent more money on SEO, ads, website optimization, or directory placement.
+A therapist appearing first in search results doesn't mean they're the most skilled, the most trauma-trained, or the best fit for you.
+Often it just means they spent more on SEO, ads, or directory placement.

 Therapy is a competitive business.
 Clinicians compete for visibility like any other service provider.
 That isn't inherently unethical — but it does mean you shouldn't confuse marketing signal with clinical signal.
 A polished website and a top search ranking can create the appearance of authority.
 Sometimes that authority is real.
 Sometimes it's purchased.